Touch Typing Basics: A Beginner's Guide

 • Finger tapping: This exercise involves tapping each finger in a sequence on a flat surface, starting from your pinky finger and going toward your index finger.
 Reverse the order and do it again.
 Repeat this several times for both hands.

 • Finger Lift: Place your hand on a flat surface, palm down.
-Lift your fingers one by one starting from your pinky finger and moving toward your index finger.
+Lift your fingers one by one, starting from your pinky finger and moving toward your index finger.
 Do the same for both hands multiple times.

 • Typing Exercises: There are several finger placement exercises that you can do to improve your typing speed and accuracy.
 You can find such exercises on online typing software like Typing Mentor.
 This particular software will guide you on which finger to use while typing or stroking a particular key.